 Satisfactory academic progress policy 2015-16

-All students receiving Federal Title IV financial aid, Georgia state financial aid, SCAD grant aid or Veterans Affairs benefits must adhere to SCAD policy on satisfactory academic progress.
+All students receiving Federal Title IV financial aid, Georgia state financial aid or SCAD grant aid benefits must adhere to SCAD policy on satisfactory academic progress.
 The Higher Education Act, as amended by the U.S. Congress, mandates that higher education institutions establish minimum standards of satisfactory academic progress for students receiving financial aid.